willmotil/MonoGameValueDisplayShader./README.md

 # MonoGameValueDisplayShader.
 This is a shader for monogame that has solo functions that displays values on a pixels shader without a font. i.e. it algorithmically draws them by adding the function to the bottom of the pixel shader.
-It can display the values for any global value such as world view or projection matrices or any value that is not reliant on per pixel changes.
+It can display the values for any global value such as world view or projection matrices elements or any value that is not reliant on per pixel changes.
+In the below image the mouse coordinates are being displayed by the function.

 The shader is pretty big with quite a few branches so don't be suprised if it takes a bit to compile.
 There is also line, point and circle outline drawing functions as well.